Peter Lely

-Sir Peter Lely (14 September 1618 – 30 November 1680) was a painter of Dutch origin whose career was nearly all spent in England, where he became the dominant portrait painter to the court.
-He became a naturalised British subject and was knighted in 1679.
+Sir Peter Lely (/nl/; 14 September 1618 – 30 November 1680) was a painter of Dutch origin whose career was nearly all spent in England, where he became the dominant portrait painter to the court.
+He became a naturalised English subject and was knighted in 1680 by King Charles II.

 Life

-Lely was born Pieter van der Faes to Dutch parents in Soest in Westphalia, where his father was an officer serving in the armed forces of the Elector of Brandenburg.
-Lely studied painting in Haarlem, where he may have been apprenticed to Pieter de Grebber.
+Lely was born Pieter van der Faes on 14 September 1618 to Dutch parents in Soest in Westphalia, where his father was an officer serving in the armed forces of the Elector of Brandenburg.
+He studied painting in Haarlem, where he may have been apprenticed to Pieter de Grebber.
 He became a master of the Guild of Saint Luke in Haarlem in 1637.
 He is reputed to have adopted the surname "Lely" (also occasionally spelled Lilly) from a heraldic lily on the gable of the house where his father was born in The Hague.

 He arrived in London in around 1643, His early English paintings, mainly mythological or religious scenes, or portraits set in a pastoral landscape, show influences from Anthony van Dyck and the Dutch baroque.

 Lely's portraits were well received, and he succeeded Anthony van Dyck (who had died in 1641) as the most fashionable portrait artist in England.
 He became a freeman of the Painter-Stainers' Company in 1647 and was a portrait artist to Charles I. His talent ensured that his career was not interrupted by Charles's execution, and he served Oliver Cromwell, whom he painted "warts and all", and Richard Cromwell.
 In the years around 1650 the poet Sir Richard Lovelace wrote two poems about Lely, "Peinture" and "See!
 What a clouded majesty! ..."